 : Comparing the Volumetric and Mechanical Properties of Laboratory and Field Specimens of Asphalt Concrete.

-This webinar will discuss how to evaluate the causes and magnitude of variability of specimen types tested in quality control and/or assurance programs for asphalt paving projects.
-The presenters will describe a proposed practice for evaluating several different types of asphalt concrete.
+This webinar discussed how to evaluate the causes and magnitude of variability of specimen types tested in quality control and/or assurance programs for asphalt paving projects.
+The presenters described a proposed practice for evaluating several different types of asphalt concrete.

-Participants must register in advance of the webinar, and there is a fee for non-TRB Sponsor or non-TRB Sustaining Affiliate employees.
-A certificate for 1.5 Professional Development Hours (PDHs) will be provided to attendees who register and attend the webinar as an individual.
+A certificate for 1.5 Professional Development Hours (PDHs) was provided to attendees who registered and attended the webinar as an individual.

 - Louay Mohammad, Louisiana State University